Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Stably equivalent -decorated 2-ribbons:

 However, the problem is that $P$ may not be unique. \begin{definition} We say two 2d partitions $P\sim P'$ associated to type-0 handlebody decompositions of a 3-manifold $\Sigma$ are equivalent iff they differ by an ambient isotopy in $\Sigma$. \end{definition} Two equivalent simple partitions of course determine the same 3-manifold up to homotopy, but the problem is that a 3-manifold $\Sigma$ may admit various \textit{inequivalent} simple polyhedron partitions.\footnote{Recall \textit{Remark \ref{lengthhandle}} tells us that longer-length handlebody decompositions determine the underlying 3-manifold more accurately.
 Type-(0) decompositions have length one, so one does not expect 3-manifolds to have unique such partitions.}

-How much type-(0) simple partitions of a given 3-manifold can differ is characterized by the following stable equivalence result of Thm.
-3.5 in \cite{Sakata2022-il}. \begin{theorem} Two handlebody decompositions of type-(0) of a closed connected oriented 3-manifold $\Sigma$ are equivalent $P\sim P'$ up to a finite number of 0-2/2-3 $\mathrm{handlebody ~moves};$ see fig. \ref{fig:handlemoves}. \end{theorem} Therefore, given a 3-manifold, its type-0 partitions are \textit{not} determined uniquely up to ambient isotopy, but instead up to stable equivalence.
+How much distinct inequivalent type-(0) simple partitions of a given 3-manifold can differ is characterized by the following stable equivalence result of Thm.
+3.5 in \cite{Sakata2022-il}. \begin{theorem} Two handlebody decompositions of type-(0) of a closed connected oriented 3-manifold $\Sigma$ are equivalent $P\sim P'$ up to a finite number of 0-2/2-3 $\mathrm{handlebody ~moves}$ (fig. \ref{fig:handlemoves}). \end{theorem} Therefore, given a 3-manifold, its type-0 partitions are \textit{not} determined uniquely up to ambient isotopy, but instead up to stable equivalence.

-\begin{rmk} The full statement of stable equivalence in \cite{Sakata2022-il} is that two handlebody decompositions of types-$(g_1,\dots,g_n;P)$ and -$(g_1',\dots,g_n';P')$ of $\Sigma$ are equivalent upon a finite number of applications of handlebody moves of fig. \ref{fig:handlemoves} \textit{and} stabilizations.
-In essence, this "stabilization" operation adds handles to the partition, and hence increases the genera $g_i$.
-There has been work previously which classifies whether a given partition of a 3-manifold is \textit{unstabilized} (ie. one that does not come from performing stabilizations).
+\begin{rmk} The full statement of stable equivalence in \cite{Sakata2022-il} is that two handlebody decompositions of types-$(g_1,\dots,g_n;P)$ and -$(g_1',\dots,g_n';P')$ of $\Sigma$ are equivalent upon a finite number of applications of handlebody moves of fig. \ref{fig:handlemoves}, \textit{as well as} stabilizations.
+This "stabilization" operation in essence adds handles to the partition, and hence increases the genera $g_i$.
+Of course, type-(0) partitions are by definition \textit{unstabilized} (ie. one that does not come from performing stabilizations), and there has been work previously which classifies whether a given partition of general type is {unstabilized}.
 The result of Waldhausen \cite{WALDHAUSEN1968195}, for instance, states that any Heegaard splitting of $S^3$ with genus $g$ is stabilized for $g\geq 1.$ \end{rmk}